WWnuk/ProgramManager3000/README.md

 # ProgramManager3000

 Program`s main purpose is to allow users to create their own program repository.
+Program works on Windows OS only.

 ## Tech Stack